-Black mustard (Brassica nigra) is one of the oldest and most useful spices and herbs known to humanity.
-Its young leaves are used as salad greens, its mature leaves are eaten boiled or sauteed, and its seeds are, of course, the source for the tart condiment that bears its name.
+Black mustard (Brassica nigra) is one of the oldest and most useful spices and herbs known.
+Its young leaves are used as salad greens, its mature leaves are eaten boiled or sauteed, and its seeds are the source for the tart condiment that bears its name.
 This beautiful herb native to North Africa and Eurasia is so loved that it has spread worldwide.
 Both commercial and residential growers have planted it widely, leading to its introduction into local ecosystems.

-Black mustard is beautiful, delicious, nutritious, and actually very good for the soil it is planted in if its spread is controlled.
-Controlling the plant's weedy tendencies is what makes black mustard so troublesome.
-If you decide you just need to have black mustard in your garden, be prepared to commit to ensuring that you contain any possible spread into the local ecosystem.
+Black mustard is beautiful, delicious, nutritious, and actually very good for the soil it is planted in when its controlled.
+If you decide to include black mustard in your garden, be prepared take necessary steps to prevent the plant's spread into the local ecosystem.

 |Botanical Name||Brassica nigra|